Date: 8 June 2018. Clothes in the

 set up a large fan in the bilge for me.
 It was wonderful to have the

 air flow down there.
-The bilge was cool, whereas above the heat was
+The bilge was cool whereas above, where the

 nearly unbearable.
 In retrospect we should have immediately gotten